27 Best Personal Development & Self Improvement Books [2023 Update]

 We can go from thinking that success is limited by the amount of talent we’re born with to believing that we can achieve anything as long as we are interested in seeing our goals manifest, willing to do the necessary things to achieve it, and committed to seeing things through.

-27. Deep Work: Rules for Focused Success in a Distracted World by Cal Newport
+27. Deep Work by Cal Newport

 Check Price on Amazon | Listen on Audible